Nontuberculous Mycobacterial (NTM) Lung Disease

 Nontuberculous mycobacterial lung disease symptoms and risks

 Because of their prevalence in the environment, most people ingest and interact with mycobacteria on a daily basis.
-NTM lung disease is only a concern for those with impaired or damaged lungs and/or compromised immune systems, as these conditions can allow mycobacteria to gain a foothold in a person’s body.
+NTM lung disease is mainly a concern for those with impaired or damaged lungs and/or compromised immune systems, as these conditions can allow mycobacteria to gain a foothold in a person’s body.

 Because NTM targets the lungs, infected patients may experience fainting, lightheadedness or difficulty breathing.
 Common symptoms of NTM infection include: